 The heavy student debt load held by the poorest Canadian households is largely a function of the fact that poor households tend to be younger and to comprise more students and new graduates.
-However, the disparity in student debt load by wealth quintile may also indicate that the financial security and wellbeing of poorer graduates are compromised long after graduation, especially by comparison with wealthier graduates who are more likely to be free of debt as they launch their careers.
+However, the disparity in student debt load by wealth quintile may also indicate that the financial security and wellbeing of poorer graduates are compromised long after graduation.
+Further investigation is required to assess the degree to which different socioeconomic and demographic factors (particularly age) affect the quintile-related disparity in student debt.
+This can certainly help explain why poorer (and younger) households are more likely to hold larger shares of student debt.

-61 2005 SFS data by wealth quintile by region are not available due to the smaller sample size of the 2005 SFS by comparison with the 1999 SFS.
+59 2005 SFS data by wealth quintile by region are not available due to the smaller sample size of the 2005 SFS by comparison with the 1999 SFS.
 The source for 1999 regional comparisons by wealth quintile is special Statistics Canada custom tabulations cited in Kerstetter, Steve.
 Rags and Riches: Wealth Inequality in Canada.
 (Ottawa and Vancouver: Canadian Centre for Policy Alternatives, 2002), Appendix B. Conversion of 1999 dollar values to 2005 constant dollars by GPI Atlantic.